Damien O'Connor: Fifth Labour Government, 1999-2008

 After the 2002 election he was appointed an associate minister in four portfolios: agriculture, health, racing and rural affairs.
 He succeeded Annette King as Minister for Racing in a 2003 reshuffle.

 After the 2005 election, in what would become the final term of the Fifth Labour Government, O'Connor was promoted to be Minister of Corrections and Minister of Tourism.
 He lost the Corrections role in 2007, following calls for his resignation over the previous year over the murder of Liam Ashley in a prison van and a scandal where he was found to have brought a suspended prison officer on a parliamentary rugby tour.

 Fifth National Government, 2008-2017

 At the 2008 general election, the Labour government was defeated by the National Party and O'Connor lost the West-Coast Tasman electorate to National Party list MP Chris Auchinvole by 971 votes.
 At this election O'Connor also stood as a list candidate for the first time since 1996; however, his position of 37 was too low for him to return to Parliament as a Labour Party list MP immediately.
 O'Connor eventually returned to Parliament after the retirement of former deputy leader Michael Cullen in May 2009.
-He retook West-Coast Tasman for Labour in 2011 and has held the seat since, defending challenges from former Westland District Mayor Maureen Pugh in 2014 and 2017.
+He retook West-Coast Tasman for Labour in 2011 and held the seat until 2023, defending challenges from former Westland District Mayor Maureen Pugh in 2014, 2017, and 2020 before being defeated by Pugh in the 2023 election.

 In Opposition between 2009 and 2017, O'Connor held various spokesperson roles including agriculture, biosecurity, fisheries, food safety, primary industries and rural affairs.